ProcessSensingTechnologies/luminox_usart_python/README.md

 - Python 3.11 or newer (https://www.python.org/downloads/)
     - Older Python revisions are untested but may work.
-- ANY MAIN PACKAGES THAT MAY NEED A SHORT DESCRIPTION:
+- Python library for serial communication:
+    - Recommended: pyserial
+- A USB-to-ttl converter compatible with your system and the Luminox.
-    - Recommended: ADD HERE
+    - Recommended: PST Dev kit - Luminox
-- ANY HARDWARE REQUIRED

 ### Installation